sapphirecheats/osu-multiaccount-guide/README.md

 # Sapphire Multi-Account Guide

+Refer to this guide when multi-accounting or evading a ban on osu!

 ### **Sign out and clear cookies**:
 > 1) Ensure you're logged out of osu! on **all** platforms (in-game/browser).
 > 2) Clear your browser's cookies **completely** (all browsers).